DIRECTOR OF RURAL OUTREACH - WEST VIRGINIA SCHOOL OF OSTEOPATHIC MEDICINE

 Terry Wooten, MA

-Terry Wooten is currently the interim director and principal investigator for the West Virginia Area Health Education Centers Program (WV AHEC).
+Terry Wooten is the assistant director for the West Virginia Area Health Education Centers Program (WV AHEC).
 At WV AHEC, she works with five regional AHEC center directors, local partners, students, and collaborators to develop and promote community-based projects in West Virginia to improve healthcare in rural and underserved communities.

 Terry has more than 25 years of experience in serving West Virginia communities and a passion for the health and well-being of the people of our state.
 She has experience in identifying and engaging community healthcare partners in rural communities, program development, promoting healthcare education and services in rural communities, rural healthcare professionals’ recruitment, and community improvement through her work at West Virginia University, The March of Dimes, The American Heart Association, Jackson General Hospital, and the Kanawha County Public Library System.

-Terry serves as co-chair of the WVRHA Annual Conference Planning Committee, member of the WVRHA Policy Committee, Training and Education Domain co-leader for the WV Community Health Worker Consortium, Pipeline Impact Team co-chair for the WV Collaborative for Rural Health, member of the WV Bureau for Public Health State Health Improvement Plan Prevention Workgroup, member of the National AHEC Organization’s Program Office Leadership Group and Northeast Learning Collaborative, member of the HSTA Summer Advisory Board, and member of the WVU HSC Diversity, Equity, and Inclusion Cross Cutting Committee.
+Terry serves as co-chair of the WVRHA Annual Conference Planning Committee, member of the WVRHA Policy Committee, Training and Education Domain co-leader for the WV Community Health Worker Consortium, Pipeline Impact Team co-chair for the WV Collaborative for Rural Health, member of the WV Bureau for Public Health State Health Improvement Plan Prevention Workgroup, member of the HSTA Summer Advisory Board and Kanawha Local Governing Board, and member of the National AHEC Organization’s Program Office Constituency Group, Northeast Learning Collaborative, and National Conference committees.

 Terry and her husband spend their free time making memories with their blended family of eight children and seven grandchildren and renovating their 150-year-old farmhouse.